CJ42/burntpix-refiner/README.md

 - [ ] Save refining tx in a JSON file (or a Markdown table)
 - [ ] Add iteration goals
 - [ ] Add estimator of refining cost to reach a specific number of iterations or a specific number of gas consumed
+- [ ] Program the refining script so that if a tx does not fit in a block (because of the high gas it uses), send back a replacement tx with less iterations and less gas used to try to fit in the space left of another block.